cmwoodley/GP_qsar/README.md

 * Actually implement metadata to show model performance
 * Store names of selected features in some meaningful way
 * Improve testing framework
+* Add install option to make gpytorch an optional dependency because cuda is big